TheIttyBittyGalaxy/gambit/documentation/overview.md

 # 5. Notation

-Often, it can be useful to specify a notion for certian kinds of values that may appear in your game.
+Often, it can be useful to specify a notion for certain kinds of values that may appear in your game.
 For example, in [Magic the Gathering](https://mtg.fandom.com/wiki/Magic:_The_Gathering), cards have a 'mana cost'.
-There are 5 different 'colours' of mana, and in even the most basic cases, a card may specifiy a cost of any amount of each specific kind of mana, and/or a certian amount of mana of any colour. e.g. the card 'Abundance' require you may 2 green mana and then also 2 mana of any colour.
-A notation such as `GG2` would be more convient that having to type out all the names and fields of a struct by hand, while remaining more readable than a nameless constructor.
+There are 5 different 'colours' of mana, and in even the most basic cases, a card may specify a cost of any amount of each specific kind of mana, and/or a certain amount of mana of any colour. e.g. the card 'Abundance' require you may 2 green mana and then also 2 mana of any colour.
+A notation such as `GG2` would be more convenient that having to type out all the names and fields of a struct by hand, while remaining more readable than a nameless constructor.

-Gambit allows you to define a notations for certian kinds of values.
+Gambit allows you to define a notations for certain kinds of values.
 You provide Gambit with a regular expression and a function.
 Then, if in an expression Gambit matches a `'` followed by a match to your regular expression, it will run your function with the matched notation as it's parameter.

-To parse our simpile MTG mana cost notation, we could do something like this
+To parse our simple MTG mana cost notation, we could do something like this

 ```gambit
 structure ManaCost {